ELECTIONS

 -

-2022 Election Calendar
+2026 Election Calendar

 - First day to file a nomination paper for the offices of Mayor, Councillor and School Board Trustee

-- once the nomination paper is filed with the Clerk, the candidate can start raising and spending money on their campaign
+- Once the nomination paper is filed with the Clerk, the candidate can start raising and spending money on their campaign

-- preliminary spending limit provided to candidates
+- Preliminary spending limit provided to candidates

-- preliminary contribution limit provided to candidates running for Mayor and Councillor (does not apply to School Board Trustee candidates)
+- Preliminary contribution limit provided to candidates running for Mayor and Councillor (does not apply to School Board Trustee candidates)

 - First day to file a notice of registration as a third party advertiser

-- a third party advertiser cannot raise or spend money on their campaign, nor begin advertising, until their registration is certified by the Clerk
+- A third party advertiser cannot raise or spend money on their campaign, nor begin advertising, until their registration is certified by the Clerk

-- preliminary spending limit provided to third party advertiser upon certification
+- Preliminary spending limit provided to third party advertiser upon certification

-Friday, August 19 at 2 p.m.
+Friday, August 21 at 2 p.m.

 Deadline for candidates to: